IceCruelStuff/command-tools/README.md

 # command-tools
-command-line tools for Windows 10.
-Small command-line tools to run
+These are simple command-line scripts to run on Windows 10